Mental Health Facilities Marion County, SC

 Marion County Clinic

 Marion County Clinic is a mental health treatment center in Marion County, SC, located at 1100 South Main Street, 29571 zip code area.
 Marion County Clinic provides outpatient treatment and telemedicine/telehealth.
-Marion County Clinic offers group therapy, behavior modification and cognitive behavioral therapy to young adults, children / adolescents and seniors 65 or older.
-Marion County Clinic also supports seniors or older adults, people with trauma and transitional age young adults.
-Additional services at Marion County Clinic consist of chronic disease/illness management, assertive community treatment and suicide prevention services.
+Marion County Clinic offers individual psychotherapy, behavior modification and trauma therapy to children / adolescents, adults and young adults.
+Marion County Clinic also supports people with trauma, seniors or older adults and people requiring dual diagnosis treatment.
+Additional services at Marion County Clinic consist of chronic disease/illness management, psychosocial rehabilitation services and assertive community treatment.

 SPONSORED AD